What is infrastructure as code?

 - Configure and deploy a workload into the instance.

 - Connect associated services.

 - Monitor and manage the deployment over time.

 This depth of automation is especially important because of the cloud's vast array of applications, services and functions, which are stacked together and mainly connected through APIs.
 The scale and scope of cloud requires an automated governed process, rather than doing everything manually.
 Organizations with hybrid cloud environments benefit even more because templated configurations and resources can be applied across multiple environments.

 Immutable vs. mutable infrastructure

-Infrastructure-as-code tools enforce the setup from the template via push or pull methods.
+IaC tools enforce the setup from the template via push or pull methods.
 In the push method, a centralized server sends the desired configuration to a specific system or systems.
 The pull method is initiated by a request to a centralized server from a system or systems in the infrastructure.
-Tools typically are designed by default for push or pull deployment of code, but can be set up for specific instances to do the other.
+Tools typically are designed by default for push or pull deployment of code, but they can be set up for specific instances to do the other.
 These tools should also be able to roll back changes to the code, as in the event of unexpected problems from an update.

 Examples of infrastructure-as-code tools include AWS CloudFormation, Chef, Google Cloud Deployment Manager, HashiCorp Terraform, Microsoft Azure Resource Manager, Puppet, Red Hat Ansible and SaltStack.
 Some tools rely on a domain-specific language, while others use a standard template format, such as YAML and JSON.